apache/spark/docs/ml-guide.md

 **Development plan**

-If all goes well, spark.ml will become the primary ML package at the time of the Spark 1.3 release.
-Initially, simple wrappers will be used to port algorithms to spark.ml, but eventually, code will be moved to spark.ml and spark.mllib will be deprecated.
+If all goes well, `spark.ml` will become the primary ML package at the time of the Spark 1.3 release.
+Initially, simple wrappers will be used to port algorithms to `spark.ml`, but eventually, code will be moved to `spark.ml` and `spark.mllib` will be deprecated.

 **Advice to developers**